messkely/alx-project-nexus/DATABASE_README.md

 ### 2. `seed_database.py`
 Comprehensive Python script that uses Django ORM to populate the database with realistic sample data:
-- Users (including admin)
+- Users (including admin user)
-- Addresses
+- User addresses with default address support
+- Product categories with slugs
-- Categories and Products
+- Products with pricing, inventory, and categorization
-- Shopping Carts
+- Shopping carts and cart items
-- Orders and Order Items
+- Orders with various statuses and order items
-- Product Reviews
+- Product reviews with 1-5 star ratings

-### 3. `scripts/django_seed_script.py`
-Simplified Django shell script for quick data seeding using Django management commands.

-### 4. `seed_data.sql`
+### 3. `seed_data.sql`
 Direct SQL script that can be run on PostgreSQL database to insert sample data without Django.
+Useful for Docker initialization and production data seeding.

 ## Database Schema Overview